Alb4tro/FCG-Final-Project/README.md

 # Bayesan Collaborative Denoiser (BCD)

-Alberto Maria Mongardini 1635121  <br/>
+Alberto Maria Mongardini 1635121

 Daniele Passacantilli 1701011

 ## What we did
-1. We integrated the bayesian collaborative denoising (BCD) in Yocto/GL.
+1. We integrated the bayesian collaborative denoising ([BCD](https://github.com/superboubek/bcd)) in Yocto/GL.
 In order to do that:
     * we put the BCD library in the ```/libs``` directory
     * we edited several CMakeList files inside the BCD's directory tree, since most of them contained absolute paths
     * we wrote a new app inside the directory ```/apps``` called 'yimagedenoise'.
 This application performs denoising on the image given as input using the API provided by BCD
     * we slighty edited the renderer in ```/libs/yocto/yocto_pathtrace.cpp``` in order to generate the file.raw required to use BCD.
 This library follows a certain format in which pixels of the input image must be provided, so we adapted yocto to create the input file according to specifications
+    * we handle both HDR and LDR formats, since the raw file is directly generated inside the renderer
 2. We wrote our implementation of the Non-Local Means Denoiser (NLM) following [this](https://www.ipol.im/pub/art/2011/bcm_nlm/article.pdf) paper .

 We obtained the following results:

 Noisy image: